Bill Virdon: Coaching and managing career

 The Yankees announced the hiring of Dick Williams as their manager for the 1974 season, but American League president Joe Cronin nullified the transaction because Williams was still under contract with the Oakland Athletics.
 The Athletics demanded prospects Otto Vélez and Scott McGregor as compensation for Williams, but the Yankees decided the price was too steep.
 Without a manager, the Yankees hired Virdon, signing him to a one-year contract.
 Virdon led the Yankees to a competitive finish, one game behind the Baltimore Orioles in the American League East division.
 He won The Sporting News' Manager of the Year Award.
 The Yankees signed him to a two-year contract after the 1974 season, with a raise from $50,000 to $65,000 per year.
 However, Virdon clashed with Bobby Murcer.
 He received a death threat due to his preference of playing Elliott Maddox over Murcer in center field.
 The Yankees struggled in 1975.
 When Billy Martin was fired as manager of the Texas Rangers during the 1975 season, the Yankees fired Virdon on August 2 and hired Martin.
+With Yankee Stadium being renovated in the two years he was at the helm (the club played at Shea Stadium instead), Virdon became the only Yankees manager (post-1923) to never manage a game at the Yankees’ venerable ballpark.